haoranShu/15618fp/README.md

 ### Program Overview

-Our program takes as input a list of 2-dimensional data points with weights together with the desired window position and size, and outputs the corresponding heatmap.
+Our program takes as input a list of weighted 2-dimensional data points together with the desired window position and size, and outputs the corresponding heatmap.

-As for the interactive part, it provides a zoom-in/out and drag feature that enables local scrutinization of the dataset, with a suitable level of detail.
+As for the interactive part, it provides a zoom-in/out and drag feature that enables local scrutinization of the dataset, under a suitable level of detail.

-We ran all our experiments on the GHC machines but our OpenGL utility can only run on our laptops because of some problems on the GHC machines.
+We ran all our experiments on the GHC machines but our OpenGL utility can only run on our laptops because of some problems with the X-forwarding on the GHC machines.
 Thus, we simulated the zoom-in/out and drag functionality with another input of interaction tracefile, which includes a series of queries to our renderer at different positions of the data with different level of detail requirement.
+An example illustration is posted below.

 ![alt text](https://github.com/jyzhe/15618fp/blob/final/ezgif.com-video-to-gif.gif "Logo Title Text 1")